behu-kea/first-semester-java/lessons/week-05/1-monday.md

 Find the median of two sorted arrays.
 Click for the solution.

 Given two strings, write a function that returns the longest common substring.
-Click for the solution.

 Compress a string by shortening every repeated char to that char followed by the number of repetitions.